 I used to have several sagging shelves in my grow op supplies closet stacked with bottles of hydroponics base nutrients and supplements, along with so-called organic and natural fertilizers and supplements.

-One reason I had dozens of fertilizer bottles is I was competing different brands against each other in test grows so I could write about what works best for you and other marijuana growers.
+One reason I had dozens of fertilizer bottles is I was competing different brands against each other in test grows so I could write about what works best for you.

-Another reason is I naively believed hydroponics nutrients and fertilizer company hype about the need for all these products every season.
+Another reason is I naively believed hydroponics nutrients and fertilizer company hype about the need for all these products.

 I spent way too much time studying manufacturer feed charts and carefully adjusting pH while monitoring parts per million and EC.